What is a CSA?

 CSA stands for Community Supported Agriculture.
 When you join a CSA, you are buying a 'share' or becoming a ‘member’ in a farm's season before it begins.
 By becoming a CSA member, you’re supporting a small farm’s growing season with your upfront payment (whether it be a deposit, full payment, payment plan, it all helps).
 This model is super common, and extremely helpful for getting a small-scale farm started up through the late winter and early spring months when there aren’t vegetables or herbs to sell.
 And for when the bills and costs are still rising.
+Plus, you’re signing on for a full season, so you’ll get the best of the best throughout the growing months.
+We want to build a community with Odd Crop Farm, and to plan for future (fun) events for our CSA members to enjoy.

-What do you get as a CSA member?
-Well, you’ll receive a weekly share of extremely fresh vegetables and herbs weekly throughout the season.
-At Odd Crop that season typically begins mid-June and ends early November.
-Everything you’ll receive is harvested fresh the day before or day of.
-That means it will be picked, cleaned and packaged within 24 hours.
+Well, you’ll receive a weekly share of extremely fresh (organically grown) veggies and herbs.
+At Odd Crop that season typically begins mid-June and ends in November.
+Everything you’ll receive is harvested fresh the day before or day of, which means it will be harvested, washed and packaged within 24 hours.
+Plus, CSA events, celebrations, bulk item access and additional discounts.

 CSA FAQ’s

-We're offering three size shares (small, large and flex).
+• We're offering three size shares (small, large and flex).
 All CSA members for all size shares have access to pick-your-own flowers and herbs.

 What size are the small, large and flex shares?

-Small Shares (4-6 items) $20/week, $400/season
+• Small Shares (4-6 items) $20/week, $400/season

-Large Shares (7-10 items) $35/week, $700/season
+• Large Shares (7-10 items) $35/week, $700/season

-Flex Shares* (3-4 items) $18/bi-weekly $180/season
+• Flex Shares* (3-4 items) $18/bi-weekly $180/season

 **For flex shares, members will be able to pick from that week’s selection for their 3-4 items.*

-Our growing practices and standards are organic (no chemicals used) at our farm.
+• Our growing practices and standards are organic (no chemicals used) at our farm.
 We are not certified because the process takes at least 2-3 years of business to qualify for certification.
 And to be honest the certification process can be quite costly.
 When the time comes, we will see if it is worth the hefty fee.

 We do not and will never use chemical pesticides, herbicides, synthetic fertilizers or non-food grade materials at the farm.